Daniel-Mietchen/pledges/faq.md

 * Am I available as a peer reviewer for scholarly resources?
   - Yes, if all of the following conditions are met
     - I have sufficient expertise.
+    - I find the resource intriguing or at least interesting in some way.
     - I can find the time.

 ### Specific provisions